 "iShares MSCI Emerging Markets UCITS ETF (Dist)" is an exchange-traded investment fund (ETF).
 It refers to the MSCI Emerging Markets Index.
-This index reflects the development of 1412 Emerging Marketsstocks and is therefore very well diversified.
+This index reflects the development of 1418 Emerging Marketsstocks and is therefore very well diversified.
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
 The ETF's earnings (dividends) are distributed to the investors.
 The fund company iShares claims a total expense ratio (TER) of 0.18% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2008 was 0.70% per year.
-Therefore, the ETF was significantly more expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2008 was 0.66% per year.
+Therefore, the ETF was more expensive than the TER suggests.
 Besides, the yearly tracking differences had strong variations, so their average value is not a very reliable measure.

 Comparing Tracking Difference, Total Expense Ratio and fund size